Architecture of Saudi Arabia: Public area design

-Future
+Saudi Architecture Map

-On March 17, 2025, Crown Prince Mohammed bin Salman launched the Saudi Architecture Characters Map, featuring 19 architectural styles inspired by Saudi Arabia's diverse geography, culture, and history, as part of Vision 2030.
+On 17 March 2025, Crown Prince Mohammed bin Salman launched the Saudi Architecture Characters Map, featuring 19 architectural styles inspired by Saudi Arabia's diverse geography, culture, and history, as part of Vision 2030.
 This initiative aims to preserve the unique identity and heritage of each region while enhancing urban landscapes and quality of life.
 The styles blend traditional elements with modern design, promoting sustainable urban planning.
 Each style offers three design patterns—Modern, Traditional, and Transitional—to encourage creative expression while maintaining authenticity.the project is expected to contribute over SR8 billion to the economy and create 34,000 jobs.
 The plan will roll out in phases, starting with major cities like Al-Ahsa and Mecca.
 It also encourages local talent and fosters collaboration among government agencies and developers.